-5 https://unfccc.int/sites/default/files/NDC/2022-06/Philippines%20-%20NDC.pdf from 1% to 2.52% annually starting 2023 for on-grid areas.
+5 https://unfccc.int/sites/default/files/NDC/2022-06/Philippines%20-%20NDC.pdf requires electricity suppliers to source an agreed portion of their supply from eligible RE facilities, from 1% to 2.52% annually starting 2023 for on-grid areas.
 Renewable Energy Market (REM) was introduced in 2022, which establishes the market for the trading of RE Certificates between and among trade participants.
 In 2021, DOE introduced the Green Energy Auction Program (GEAP).
 The program provides a framework to facilitate immediate and timely investment for new and additional RE capacities.
 This will help ensure the provision of adequate supply under a competitive process.
 The Green Energy Option Program (GEOP) was also introduced and provides end-users the option to choose RE resources as their source of energy.

-- 5. Given the privatized and commercially oriented power sector in the Philippines, the coal-to-clean energy transition needs to be led by the private sector.
+- Given the privatized and commercially oriented power sector in the Philippines, the 5. coal-to-clean energy transition needs to be led by the private sector.
 Because of unbundling efforts of the GOP, the power sector in the Philippines is largely privatized.
 Private independent power producers (IPPs) account for close to 90% of the total power generation in the Philippines.
-Only the Mindanao CFPP is owned by the GOP, while the rest of CFPPs are owned by the private sector.
-These private IPPs often operate with purchase power agreements (PPAs) ensuring fixed return to sponsors and avoid "stranding" pressure.
+The CFPPs in the Philippines are predominantly owned by private sector entities, except for Mindanao CFPP, which is under a build-operate-transfer (BOT) concession until 2031, after which ownership of the plant will be transferred to the GOP.
+These privately owned IPPs often operate with power purchase agreements (PPAs) ensuring fixed return to sponsors and avoid "stranding" pressure.
 CFPPs scheduled for decommissioning or those voluntarily retired can be replaced by RE, which can contribute to the reduction of emissions.
 Without financial incentives, no amount of political will would be sufficient to accelerate the voluntary CFPP retirements and repurposing and initiate the transformational change required for the transition from coal to clean energy.
-As regards captive coal plants, there are 5 plants amounting to 493 MW, which is 4% of the total coal installed capacity of 12,473 MW.6 There are no new captive CFPPs under construction or planned. - 6.
+As regards captive coal plants, there are 3 plants amounting to 209 MW, which is less than 2% of the total coal installed capacity of 12,473 MW.
+6 There are no new captive CFPPs under construction or planned. - 6.
 Accelerating Coal Transition Investment Financing Plan.
-With \$500 million in CIF-ACT funding leveraging \$1,476 million in multilateral development bank (MDB) cofinancing and \$830 million in other cofinancing (Table 1), this IP proposes a project pipeline of investments that will pilot the implementation of the Philippines' accelerated coal to clean energy transition.
+With \$500 million in CIF-ACT funding leveraging \$1,496 million in multilateral development bank (MDB) cofinancing and \$860 million in other cofinancing (Table 1), this IP proposes a project pipeline of investments that will pilot the implementation of the Philippines' accelerated coal to clean energy transition.
 The program design considers just transition issues along the entire value chain, including enabling activities that can support workers to capitalize on energy transition and other economic diversification opportunities.
 The IP is designed to align to ACT priorities with approximately 5% of the financing dedicated to governance, 23% to people and communities and 72% to infrastructure.